junwatu/svh/README.md

 $ svh serve -p 3003 your_project_dir
 ```

-svh will pickup `index.html` file by default but you can customize it with `-m` option.
-For example to pickup `main.html` as startup page, type this command
+svh will pickup `index.html` file by default but you can customize it with `-m` option, for example to pickup `main.html` as startup page type this command

 ```
 $ svh serve -m main  your_project_dir
 ```

-svh will watch project directory and auto reload browser it if there are any files changes.
+svh will watch project directory and auto reload browser if there are any files changes.
 To disable auto watch use `-w` option

 ```